rhyswynne/inline-tweet-sharer/inline-tweet-sharer/readme.txt

 1. Example of how the twitter feed appears in your site.

 == Changelog ==
+= 1.5 =
+* Added the ability to set a default prefix and suffix for the tweets.

+Total Time Taken - 23 minutes

 = 1.4.5 =
 * Fixed WP_DEBUG notices in the back end - calling has_cap with a proper capability, rather than by user level.
 * Fixed WP_DEBUG notices in the front end - calling the script enqueuing in the correct place, rather than at init.